FPittelkow/mono-pub/README.md

-# mono_pub
+# mono-pub
-mono_pub is a tool for publishing at monointerferenz.
+mono-pub is a tool for publishing at monointerferenz.
 It offers a command line interface and a optional terminal based GUI.

 It prepares content to be published via Jekyll.